IbrahimPatel-63/Wescover-Website/README.md

 # 🖼️ Wescover Website Clone

-A fully responsive clone kof the Wescover website built using **Vite** and **Tailwind CSS**.
+A fully responsive clone of the Wescover website built using **Vite** and **Tailwind CSS**.
 This project showcase clean design, mobile-first responsiveness, and modern frontend tooling.

 ## 🔗 Live Demo
 [click here to view the live demo](https://wescover-website.vercel.app/)